Codes Dictionary

 2.2.
 Country Codes

 Regions within country XX are indicated as XX-YY, where YY is the region code.
-World regions are indicated as XX and XX-MER, the first one using purchasing power parities (the default) and the second one using market exchange rates.
+World regions are indicated as XX and XX-MER, the first using purchasing power parities (the default) and the second using market exchange rates.

 Note: Middle East and North Africa will be written as MENA.